jcalandra/audiosynthesis_dl/README.md

     in audiosynthesis_dl/ a folder named models/ and move the neural networks in this folder.
 This folder will be added soon with my own already-trained architectures.

-    You can also train the networks by running under google colaboratory *pict2audio_img.ipynb* and *pict2audio_snd.ipynb* in *src/networks/googlecolab/* .
+    You can also train the networks by running under Google Colab *pict2audio_img.ipynb* and *pict2audio_snd.ipynb* in *src/networks/googlecolab/* .

 - To display the interface :